M1-CHPS/glhpc/docs/lab5.md

 - Plots the dataset using `matplotlib` (x: Time (days), y: Flux)
 - Save the plots as `results/luminosity_kepler-*.png`

-Make sure that the script is executable using `chmod +x <file>` and that the file starts with the shebang `#!/usr/bin/env python3`
+Ensure the script is executable using `chmod +x <file>` and that the file starts with the shebang `#!/usr/bin/env python3`

 !!!
 Tip
-    You should make sure that the `results` folder exists before trying to save to it.
+    Ensure that the `results` folder exists before saving to it.
 You can use `os.makedirs(<path>, exists_ok=True)` in your script.
-Beware that the datasets paths are Capitalized !
+Note that the datasets paths are capitalized!

 #### c) Run the previous script for the Kepler 8 dataset.
 What do you observe ?
 #### d) Refine your previous plot

 Make sure that:

-- The axis are clearly labelled
+- The axes are clearly labeled
 - The x and y ticks are easily readable and properly spaced (`np.linspace`)
-- The plot has a title, legend, and a `tight` or `constrained` layout.
+- The plot includes a title, legend, and uses a `tight` or `constrained` layout.
-- The figure format is correct (ratio between width and height)
+- The figure has an appropriate aspect ratio (width to height)

 The final plot should look something like this:

 <figure markdown="span">
   <img src="/image/lab5/luminosity_Kepler-8.png" style="max-width: 100%; width: auto;">